PacktPublishing/Modern-Computer-Architecture-and-Organization-Second-Edition/Chapter04/README.md

-__Modern Computer Architecture and Organization__, by Jim Ledin.
-Published by Packt Publishing.
-# Chapter 4 - Computer System Components
+__Modern Computer Architecture and Organization Second Edition__, by Jim Ledin.
+Published by Packt Publishing.# Chapter 4 - Computer System Components

 This chapter begins with an introduction to the **metal-oxide-semiconductor (MOS)** transistor, used extensively in memory circuits and in most other modern digital devices.